JBEI/edd/docs/FAQ.md

 The Experiment Data Depot (EDD) **imports data in two steps**.
 (Fig. 1)

-1. **Experiment Description** input: this file describes your **experiment design** so EDD knows how to store all your data, and how it is related to your strains and samples (see below for more information).
+1. **Experiment Setup** input: this file describes your **experiment design** so EDD knows how to store all your data, and how it is related to your strains and samples.

 2. **Data input**: different types of data can be added in several successive steps.
 These data input steps are independent of each other, facilitating